It was in a Christmas present labeled “To: Maggie, From: Mom” with a parenthetical that read “I hope you never have to use this.”

 It was pepper spray.
 And I wasn’t offended.

-I was probably long overdue to get some pepper spray as I knew friends who began carrying in high school.
+It was the second year in a row she’d done it.
 This was a good, practical gift.
 But as I attached the bedazzled black bottle with its gold keychain to the carabiner my keys are on, it suddenly felt like a manifestation of this invisible burden of being a woman.
 I don’t hate being a woman, but a lot of other people hate women.
 And with hate comes violence.

 The World Health Organization says that 1 in 3 women worldwide experience some kind of physical or sexual violence.
 Thirty percent of women have experienced physical or sexual violence from an intimate partner.
 Thirty-eight percent of murdered women are killed by male intimate partners.
 RAINN reports that 1 in 6 women has been the victim of sexual violence.
 Ninety percent of all rape victims are female.